vercel/next.js/packages/next/README.md

   </ul>
 </details>

-If you want to access the `router` object inside any component in your app, you can use the `useRouter` hook, here's how to use it:
+If you want to access the `router` object inside any functional component in your app, you can use the `useRouter` hook, here's how to use it:

 ```jsx
 import { useRouter } from 'next/router'